top of page

 Step Seven: Hold Your Wise Adult Seat When Your Partner Cannot

-Healthy couples take turns being “the crazy one.”
+Healthy couples take turns being the more regulated partner.

 Sometimes you’re grounded while they’re reactive.